-4.41.
+4.42.
 This allocation is for a new greenfield site that is located 6km west of Nottingham.
 Output from the site would be approximately 280,000 tonnes per annum.
-The site is expected to be operational in approximately 2019 and would be worked over a 12-15 year period.
+The site is expected to become operational early in the plan period and would be worked over a 12 -15 year period.
 The quarry would be restored using a range of habitats including floodplain grazing marsh, reed bed, low land grassland and agricultural land.
 The draft allocation area contains approximately 3 million tonnes of reserves, however a planning application for a larger site that also covers an area within the Nottingham City administrative area has been received by both the County and City Councils and is currently being determined. (appendix 3 - inset 16).